Nivl/git-go/docs/git_basics.md

   - You add a trailing new line at the end of main.go, git add the changes then commit.
   - You now have 2 blobs objects that are similar at 99%, and this one byte you added to main.go is costing you a lot of disk space.
   - Once put in the packfile, the second object will only contain deltas instead of the full content, reducing its size to only a few bytes.
-- Packfiles come in pair with an index file (.idx).
-The index contains offsets into that packfile so you can quickly seek to a specific object (more about the format of the index).
+- Packfiles come in pairs with an index file (.idx).
+The index contains offsets into that packfile so you can quickly seek to a specific object.
-- Git will automatically move objects inside a packfile from times to times (when you push or pull for example).
+- Git will automatically move objects inside a packfile from time to time (when you push or pull for example).
-- You can manually move all packable dangling objects inside a packfile by running git gc.
-It’s totally safe to manually run, no side effects should happen.
+- You can manually move all packable loose objects inside a packfile by running `git gc`.
+It’s totally safe to manually run it, no side effects should happen.

 ### Investigating/Debugging Packfiles